 There are a few additional factors to weigh when considering purchasing a waterfront home that aren’t an issue when you buy a landlocked home.

 Location is important regardless of where you buy, but it becomes more specific when searching for waterfront property.
+If you’re buying a home on a barrier island, for example, you’ll need to consider your evacuation plan and how you’ll maintain a generator and sufficient fuel.

-“Some boaters are interested in deep-water fishing while others are interested in off-shore fishing near their home or going to waterside restaurants,” Lehmann says.
+Likewise, “some boaters are interested in deep-water fishing while others are interested in off-shore fishing near their home or going to waterside restaurants,” Lehmann says.
 “Therefore, the distance to the channel and length of a cruise to the destination is something important to consider.”

 You’ll also need to remember that the purchase price of the waterfront property is only the beginning.
 You’ll need to research homeowners insurance costs, and if the property is in a flood zone, that will add to your expense.
 Special maintenance that’s necessary for waterfront homes could also be costly.